(d) Revenue recognition

 Rooms, Food and Beverage & Banquets: Revenue is recognised at the transaction price that is allocated to the performance obligation.
 Revenue includes room revenue, food and beverage sale and banquet services which is recognised once the rooms are occupied, food and beverages are sold and banquet services have been provided as per the contract with the customer.

-Space and Shop Rentals: Rentals basically consists of rental revenue earned from letting of spaces for retails and office at the properties.
-These contracts for rentals are generally of short term in nature.
-Revenue is recognised in the period in which services are being rendered.
+Space and shop rentals: Rentals basically consists of rental revenue earned from letting of spaces for retails and office at the properties.
+These contracts for rentals are generally of short-term in nature.
+Revenue is recognized in the period in which services are being rendered.

-Other Allied Services: In relation to laundry income, communication income, health club income, airport transfers income and other allied services, the revenue has been recognised by reference to the time of service rendered.
+Other Allied services: In relation to laundry income, communication income, health club income, airport transfers income and other allied services, the revenue has been recognized by reference to the time of service rendered.

 Management and incentive fee is earned as a percentage of revenue and profit and are recognised when earned in accordance with the terms of the contract based on the underlying revenue, when collectability is certain and when the performance criteria are met.
 Both are treated as variable consideration.